balena-io/docs/pages/learn/more/examples/projects.md

 This is a simple Node.js project built on {{ $names.company.lower }}.
 It should work on all versions of the Raspberry Pi.

-The audio stock ticker will verbally announce a list of your favourite stocks every couple of minutes or hours, depending on how you configure it.
+The audio stock ticker will verbally announce a list of your favorite stocks every couple of minutes or hours, depending on how you configure it.

 ### Process and Device Health Monitor